alebati3/quantitative_finance_project/README.md

 - detect market regimes by adjusting the classical Agglomerative Hierarchical clustering;
 - test the clustering algorithms against Heston model for the path price;

+⚠️ This repository is a work in progress!